NHSDigital/data-viz-community-of-practice/Dashboard Template Guidance.md

 <figcaption>Screenshot of page width settings</figcaption>
 <br>

-## __Page Width and Height for use within NHS Digital webpages (Desktop, Tablet, Phone and App)__
+## __Page width and height for use within NHS England webpages (Desktop, Tablet, Phone and App)__

 - Use "Fixed Size" on the Default view to ensure page looks the same across all devices\.
 This also has performance benefits vs "Automatic"\.
-- Width fixed to 1,220px, this allows users of the majority of popular screen sizes to see the full width of a dashboard without horizontal scrolling and accounts for the padding used on NHS Digital webpages
+- Width fixed to 1,220px, this allows users of the majority of popular screen sizes to see the full width of a dashboard without horizontal scrolling and accounts for the padding used on NHS England webpages
 - Use "Fit Width" on the Phone and Tablet views
 - Height is variable depending on your dashboard templates provided have a standard height of 1400px\.
 Note when you adjust the height the height of objects on the page may change so you will need to update these manually afterwards\.